wp-plugins/tabby-responsive-tabs/readme.txt

 = Why Doesn't my slider or (non native WP) gallery work in any tab except the first one? =

 Some carousel/slider/gallery plugins render their content with zero height & width if the tab containing the content is not visible on page load.
 If you need to place a slider in a tab, I would suggest trying Meteor Slides as it seems to work reliably in my tests.
 Native WordPress galleries also work with no problems.

+= How can I get rid of unmatched opening or closing paragraph tags in the tabs making my markup invalid? =

+This is caused by WordPress's wpautop filter which is applied to your post/page content.
+To prevent stray paragraph tags appearing, ensure that you leave a blank line before and after each shortcode.

 = Why Doesn't my Google Map work in any tab except the first one? =